Accounting A Level

 Enrichment and Work Experience

 Students can participate in the annual BASE competition where we compete with other schools and colleges on a real life scenario set by the ICAEW (Institute of Chartered Accountants for England and Wales).
-Problem solving and presentation skills are essential!.
-Some students may also (subject to selection) be able to gain work experience in the finance department of the College.
-A trip to Jaguar will support some core topics.
+Problem solving and presentation skills are essential!
+An organised trip to Jaguar will support some core topics.
+In addition, there is also the opportunity to undertake a week’s work experience in the first year.

 Future Career Opportunities